Social Sonar: spatial audio for social wayfinding

 Social wayfinding relies on mutual awareness, reassurance, and accountability.

-Provide reassurance cues at the right times, mirroring how people naturally check in with one another.
+Provide reassurance at the right times, mirroring how people naturally check in with one another.

 When cognitive load is low, people anticipate and plan ahead, sketching the rest of the journey in their mind.